uploadedminds/synthetic-twin-agents-study/README.md

-# personalized-beh-sci-interventions-study
+# The Potential of Synthetic Twin Agents for Personalized Behavioural Interventions

-The Potential of Synthetic Twin Agents for Personalized Behavioural Interventions
+The Potential of Synthetic Twin Agents for Personalized Behavioural Interventions Study